PBertinJohannet/Lisaa/README.md

 It will parse and emit errors if some expressions could not be parsed correctly.
 It will also evaluate unary operation.
-Does not support binary evaluations yet(will crash if reuested).